-With a history that can be traced back over two thousand years, this is a style that still maintains a practical and focused approach to the true martial skills of close combat.
-Effective and practical, Hapkido has been internationally recognized as a traditional style that provides both technical superiorities as well as deep study of the oriental philosophy that can enrich the personal character.
-Nial Adams reports.
+Although this style has a history that can be traced back over two thousand years, it nevertheless retains a practical and concentrated approach to the genuine martial arts of close combat despite its long and illustrious past.
+Hapkido is a traditional martial art that is both effective and practical.
+It is worldwide renowned as a traditional form that gives both technical superiorities as well as a thorough study of eastern philosophy that may improve one’s personal character.
+Nial Adams has the story.

 What is Hapkido?